SMTG-Bham/ThermoParser/examples/00-cli-fundamentals/README.rst

 Typically, you will need one or more data files, which are inputted directly after the command, e.g. ``tp plot avg-rates mesh.h5``.
 Then there is a list of optional inputs for customisation.
-Options with a slash, e.g. ``--total / --nototal`` are toggles, which can be appended by themselves, while other options normally require something else written afterwards, e.g. ``-n 1e19``.
+Options with a slash, e.g. ``--total/--nototal`` are toggles, which can be appended by themselves, while other options normally require something else written afterwards, e.g. ``-n 1e19``.
 If there is a list in square brackets, the appended text must be from that list.
 Many options can